Azure/ResourceModules/docs/wiki/The CI environment - Pipeline design.md

       - '_adp-\<<namePrefix\>>-az-law-aut-001_': Dedicated LAW to be leveraged by the [automation account] resource.
       - '_adp-\<<namePrefix\>>-az-law-appi-001_': Dedicated LAW to be leveraged by the [application insights] resource.
   1. User assigned identity: This resource is leveraged by the [role assignment], [key vault] and [recovery services vault] dependency resources.
       > **Note**: The object ID of the [user assigned identity] is needed by several dependency parameter files.
-However, before running the dependency pipeline for the first time, the [user assigned identity] resource does not exist yet, thus its object ID is unknown.
+However, before running the dependencies pipeline for the first time, the [user assigned identity] resource does not exist yet, thus its object ID is unknown.
 For this reason, instead of the object ID value, some dependency parameter files contain the `"<<msiPrincipalId>>"` token, for which the correct value is retrieved and replaced by the pipeline at runtime.
   1. Shared image gallery and definition: These resources are leveraged by the [image template] resource.
   1. Route table: This resource is leveraged by the virtual network subnet dedicated to test [SQL managed instance].
       >**Note**: This resource is deployed and configured only if sqlmi dependency resources are enabled.